Projective geometry: History

 The first geometrical properties of a projective nature were discovered during the 3rd century by Pappus of Alexandria.
-Filippo Brunelleschi (1404–1472) started investigating the geometry of perspective during 1425 (see Perspective (graphical) § History for a more thorough discussion of the work in the fine arts that motivated much of the development of projective geometry).
+Filippo Brunelleschi (1404–1472) started investigating the geometry of perspective during 1425 (Note: (see Perspective (graphical) § History for a more thorough discussion of the work in the fine arts that motivated much of the development of projective geometry).)
 Johannes Kepler (1571–1630) and Girard Desargues (1591–1661) independently developed the concept of the "point at infinity".
 Desargues developed an alternative way of constructing perspective drawings by generalizing the use of vanishing points to include the case when these are infinitely far away.
 He made Euclidean geometry, where parallel lines are truly parallel, into a special case of an all-encompassing geometric system.
 Desargues's study on conic sections drew the attention of 16-year-old Blaise Pascal and helped him formulate Pascal's theorem.

 The works of Gaspard Monge at the end of 18th and beginning of 19th century were important for the subsequent development of projective geometry.
 The work of Desargues was ignored until Michel Chasles chanced upon a handwritten copy during 1845.
 Meanwhile, Jean-Victor Poncelet had published the foundational treatise on projective geometry during 1822.
 Poncelet examined the projective properties of objects (those invariant under central projection) and, by basing his theory on the concrete pole and polar relation with respect to a circle, established a relationship between metric and projective properties.
-The non-Euclidean geometries discovered soon thereafter were eventually demonstrated to have models, such as the Klein model of hyperbolic space, relating to projective geometry.
+The non-Euclidean geometries discovered soon thereafter were eventually demonstrated to have models, such as the Beltrami–Klein model of hyperbolic space, relating to projective geometry.